 The American Pops Orchestra is committed to preserving classic American music.
 We present concerts that showcase music from all sectors of the American experience – featuring our nation’s most talented and celebrated artists.
 Our NextGen National: Finding the Voices of Tomorrow competition allows us to showcase the next generation of great performers.
 The competition strives to expose college-aged students to songs with which they are unfamiliar.
-To enter, contestants must sing pre-1970 American popular songs not found in the Singer’s Musical Theater Anthology for their voice type.
+To enter, contestants must sing American popular songs composed before 1970.

 Founded in 2018, our NextGen competition began with students from five universities and has now expanded to include students from across the United States and Canada.
 During the COVID-19 pandemic NextGen transitioned to a virtual setting, allowing us to reach an even wider audience and larger pool of aspiring young artists.